pyscaffold/pyscaffold/docs/examples.rst

 Examples
 ========

-Just a few examples to get you an idea of how easy PyScaffold is:
+Just a few examples to get you an idea of how easy PyScaffold is to use:

 ``putup my_little_project``
   The simplest way of using PyScaffold.
 A directory ``my_little_project`` is